Scarabaeus1031/NEXAH/EXPERIMENTAL/BUILDER_LAB/JANUS_OPERATOR/README.md

 ❌ a finalized mathematical theory
 ❌ a new physical law
 ❌ a quantum framework
-❌ a proof of hidden order
+❌ proof of hidden order
-❌ a replacement for classical dynamics
+❌ replacement for classical dynamics
+❌ experimentally universal
 ```

 The framework should currently be understood as: